Kory111111111111111111/Chorgi/README.md

     * "Randomize" button to quickly generate new ideas.
     * Status bar for feedback during generation.

-## Requirements

-* Python 3.x
-* PyQt6: `pip install PyQt6`
-* midiutil: `pip install midiutil`

-## Installation

-1. Ensure you have Python 3 installed.
-2. Install the required libraries:
-    ```bash
-    pip install PyQt6 midiutil
-    ```
-3. Save the code as a Python file (e.g., `chorgi_app.py`).

 ## Usage

-1. Run the script from your terminal:
+1. Run the downloaded executable file.
-    ```bash
-    python chorgi_app.py
-    ```
-    (Replace `chorgi_app.py` with the actual filename if you saved it differently).
 2. Select the desired musical parameters using the dropdown menus, radio buttons, checkboxes, and spin boxes in the GUI.
 3. Click the "Generate MIDI" button.
 4. The application will generate the MIDI data based on your selections.
 5. The generated MIDI file will be automatically saved in your `Documents/Chorgi MIDI Files` directory.
 The filename and save location will be displayed in the status bar.
 6. You can click and drag the file path displayed in the "Drag:" label directly into your DAW or file explorer.
 7. Use the "Regenerate Part" section to regenerate only the Arp, Melody, or Bassline using the current settings.
 This will save a *new* MIDI file containing only the regenerated part.
 8. Use the "🎲" (Randomize) button to set all options to random values.

 ## Contact

 Developed by Kory Drake.
 For support or feedback, contact: kory.drake207@gmail.com.
 Thank you to everyone who has helped thus far with testing.
-As we get closer to release I will be removing the source and we will be utilizing a private solution to host test builds.